Sylvester R. Foley Jr.: Military career

-After graduating as a member of the United States Naval Academy's Class of 1950, Foley served in the Navy for 35 years.
-Foley quickly rose through the ranks and held several operational commands during his distinguished naval career, including serving as commander of the US Seventh Fleet and commander-in-chief of the Pacific Fleet.
+After graduating as a member of the United States Naval Academy's class of 1950, Foley served in the Navy for 35 years.
+Foley quickly rose through the ranks and held several operational commands during his distinguished naval career.
+From May 31, 1978 to February 14, 1980, Foley served as commander of the US Seventh Fleet.
+From May 28, 1982 to September 16, 1985, Foley served as Commander, U.S. Pacific Fleet.

 Retirement from military

 Foley retired from the Navy in 1985, at which point he served as President Ronald Reagan's assistant secretary of energy for defense programs, where he had responsibility for the nation's nuclear weapons complex.

 In 1988, Foley entered the private sector and was named president of the Advanced Technology Group at ICF Kaiser Engineers.
 In 1991, he joined the Raytheon Company, where he served as vice president of marketing, president of Raytheon Japan, and vice president of Asian operations.

 After retiring from Raytheon, Foley served as a consultant to the departments of defense and energy and was a member of President George W. Bush's energy transition team.

 In 2003, Foley was appointed the University of California's vice president for laboratory management.
 In his role, Foley has responsibility for the university's oversight and management at three national laboratories: Los Alamos, Lawrence Livermore, and Lawrence Berkeley.